ARTbio/startbio/docs/R-IOC/08_IOC_R_week_07.md

 Please be aware of the best practices for your Rscript, we will be attentive to them !

-Now you can fill the following quizz : [Quizz of week 7](https://forms.gle/Jo3Tmphw8X6t2zH67).
+Now you can fill the following quiz: [Quizz of week 7](https://forms.gle/Jo3Tmphw8X6t2zH67).

 **Thank you for your attention and see you next week :clap: :clap: :clap:**